umitcan07/EBA-Dashboard/README.md

-This is a Dashboard Exercise for Distance Learning
+This is a Dashboard Exercise for Distance Learning!